 Fundraising for our two charities

-From a Dragon Boat Race which kicks off proceedings on September 15, to the Folkestone Half-Marathon on September 30, this year's fundraising fortnight features a whole host of fun activities to help raise money for Saga Respite for Carers Trust and Saga Charitable Trust.
+From a Dragon Boat Race which kicked off proceedings on September 15, to the Folkestone Half-Marathon on September 30, 2012's fundraising fortnight featured a whole host of fun activities which raised money for the Saga Respite for Carers Trust and the Saga Charitable Trust.

-And it's not just the staff who will be going that extra mile.
-Cruisegoers aboard our three ships will be doing their bit out on the high seas and even the children and toddlers from the Saga Crèche will be helping to raise money.
+And it's not just the staff who went that extra mile.
+Cruisegoers aboard our ships did their bit out on the high seas and even the children and toddlers from the Saga Crèche helped to raise money.

-Funds raised for the Saga Charitable Trust will go towards the following projects...
+Funds raised for the Saga Charitable Trust went towards the following projects...

 The Haller Foundation, Kenya